 This gives clear advice on how effective policing can be delivered without compromising health and safety.
 It also makes clear that police officers will not face investigation or prosecution for putting themselves at risk to protect the public.
 The guidance includes realistic examples to show how consideration of sensible health and safety in an emergency works in practice.

-The Police (Health and Safety) Act 1997 established Chief Constables as the employer of police officers for the purposes of the Health and Safety at Work etc Act 1974.
-This gave police officers the protection of health and safety law while they were at work.
-The Police Authority remained the employer of civilian police staff.
+The Police (Health and Safety) Act 1997 established that the Chief Officer of a force is to be treated as the employer of police officers for the purposes of the Health and Safety at Work etc Act 1974.
+This gave police officers the protection of health and safety law while they were at work, as, for HSWA purposes, they are to be treated as employees.

-In 2005 Clause 158 of the Serious Organised Crime and Police Act amended Section 51A of the Health and Safety at Work Act 1974; concerning application of Part 1 of the Act to police.
-It changed the position of chief constables as an ‘employer' and established the ‘relevant officer' as a ‘corporation sole'.
+In 2005 Clause 158 of the Serious Organised Crime and Police Act amended Section 51A of the Health and Safety at Work Act 1974; concerning the application of Part 1 of the Act to police.
+It changed the position of Chief Constables to that of 'employer' and established the 'relevant officer' as a 'corporation sole'.